 Major depressive disorder can impair a person’s ability to function normally as it affects how one feels, thinks, and acts.
 More crucially, it has a significant impact on the brain.
 Studies now show clear differences between a depressed brain and a normal brain.
 Understanding what happens in the brain during depression is vital for effective treatment, so read on to know more.

-Get a personalized treatment plan today to avoid the consequences of depression.
+Get an online depression treatment today to avoid the consequences of depression.

 How Depression Works in the Brain